Airfield ZELJAVA

 All this has been air-conditioned and protected from the nuclear impact.

-After the departure YPA from Zeljava and destructions of airport 1992.god. this radar site still remains to function.
+After leaving the YPA from Željava and destruction of the airport in 1992., this radar site still remains a work.

-It has been used by the Croatian and Bosnian Serbs military forces, until Cro Army(HV) operation "Storm" in August.1995.
+It was used by the military forces of Croatian and Bosnian Serbs, until the operation “Storm" in August, 1995.

-They succeed to pull out some electronic boards, and unprofessionally set explosive in the shape of antitank mines but has not inflicted more significant damage.
+They managed to rip out some electronic printed boards, but unprofessionally set explosives in the form of anti-tank mines did not inflict significant damage.

-After this, forces of 5th.corps of Bosnia and Herzegovina Army took over this facility and stayed there until the arrival of Croatian Army (HV).
+Afterwards, Fifth corps forces of Bosnian Army occupied this facility and they stayed there until the arrival of Croatian Army who took equipment they found there as a war booty.

 By the arrival of the international peace forces (NATO-IFOR-SFOR) in the Bosnia and Herzegovina this object starts again to function as radio-relay node.